MikailaAkeredolu/c14_OOP_Exam/README.md

 ### VehicleApp
-- Keep in mind that each passsenger's info contains a key(number) and  a value for their name (text).
-Hint: (Key, value pairs)
+- Every passsenger's info contains a key(number) and a value for their name(text).
-Use the info below when creating your passengers
 ```
 (57, "wesley snipes)
 (007, "james bond)

 ```
-- Invoke passenegNumbers() to print out only their numbers which are 7 and 57
+- Invoke passenegNumbers() to print out only the passengers numbers #7 and 57